yogsototh/Scratch/content/html/en/blog/Yesod-tutorial-for-newbies.md

 That was the first very minimal example, and we already verified Yesod protect us from many common errors.

+Then not only Yesod is fast, it is also relatively secure.

 ## Cleaning up